External Ventricular Drains - Best Practice Guidelines

 If it is necessary to maintain CSF drainage during the transfer, the patient must be closely monitored to prevent accidental disconnection or any alteration in position, which may affect CSF drainage.

-For the duration of the transfer the Becker system must be attached to a drip stand at the head of the patient’s bed and zeroed to the level of the external auditory meatus.
+For the duration of the transfer the external drainage system must be attached to a drip stand at the head of the patient’s bed and zeroed to the level of the external auditory meatus.

 As previously stated the EVD system must be securely clamped to an IV drip stand at the head of the patients’ bed with the flow chamber facing the foot of the bed.
 This securing of the chamber will reduce the risk of accidental disconnection and is particularly important in the case of restless or agitated patients.
 In the case of ambulant patients, the EVD may be clamped for short periods to enable the patient to walk about.
 The system must be immediately unclamped once the patient has returned to bed.
 It is the responsibility of the qualified nurse to ensure that the system is re-aligned and unclamped.

-If at any time accidental disconnection should occur, the ventricular catheter should immediately be clamped and the patient nursed in a supine position until the catheter is reconnected using aseptic technique.
-If it is thought that the ventricular catheter or the EVD system has become contaminated, or indeed it cannot be guaranteed that they have not, then a neurosurgeon must be contacted immediately as it may be necessary to change the entire system.
+If at any time accidental disconnection should occur, the ventricular catheter should immediately be clamped and the patient nursed in a supine position.
+A neurosurgeon must be contacted immediately for review and assessment of the situation.

 The EVD system must be re-aligned (the 0cm H2O mark corresponds with the foramen of Monro) following re-positioning of the patient.
 Caution must be taken when raising or lowering the bed for moving and handling/cleaning purposes.
 Physiotherapists, Radiographers and Ward Housekeepers attending the patient must be informed that the patient has an EVD insitu and that care must be taken during any procedures which may affect the patient, or bed position, to safeguard the correct alignment of the EVD.